Welcome to You Be The Chemist!

 The YBTC Activity Guides: Lesson Plans for Making Chemistry Fun offer a variety of exciting science lesson plans, enabling educators to bring hands-on learning to students, inside and outside of the classroom.
 The Activity Guides are divided according to grade level, one for grades K–4 and the other for grades 5–8.

-The YBTC Challenge is a fun and innovative academic competition that engages grade 5-8 students in learning about important chemistry concepts, scientific discoveries, and laboratory safety.
+The YBTC Challenge is a fun and interactive academic competition that engages grade 5–8 students in learning about important chemistry concepts, scientific discoveries, and laboratory safety.
 Challenge competitions are exciting events that take place across the country, encouraging the collaboration of industry members, schools, and community organizations, as together, they educate students about the value of science education and the role of chemistry in their everyday lives.
+The Challenge cycle culminates in the National Challenge in June, held in Philadelphia and organized by CEF.

 CEF would like to thank The Dow Chemical Company Foundation for their Diamond Sponsorship of the